Don’t wait any longer…See clearly again

 The Day of Surgery

-Surgery is usually done on an outpatient basis, either in a hospital, an outpatient surgical center, or an ambulatory surgery center.
+At Falgoust Eye Medical & Surgical, Cataract Surgery is done on an outpatient basis through an ambulatory surgery center.
 You may be asked to skip breakfast, depending on the time of your surgery.

 When you arrive for surgery, you will be given eyedrops and perhaps a mild sedative to help you relax.
 A local anesthetic will numb your eye.
 The skin around your eye will be thoroughly cleansed, and sterile coverings will be placed around your head.
 Your eye will be kept open by an eyelid speculum.
 You may see light and movement, but you will not be able to see the surgery while it is happening.